piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 Q: Do we need to let external users upload?\
 A: No, not at this stage.
 It's just for distributing our content to our clients.

+Q: And how do you want the videos uploaded, do we need a new website?\
+A: I'm hoping we can add a new page to our existing internal web application, our users login to that everyday so it will be a convenient location.

 Q: I assume we will want to be able to delete videos though?\
 A: Oh yes for sure!
 And archive them too.